LIFE IS A GAME - BUT YOU SET THE RULES!

 Part of this question is actually self-explanatory so I will start there.
 The fact that the game takes a little extra effort and creativity to craft and establish, helps lead to the sticking power.
 It hones your focus and once established actually acts as a filter for your brain to simply guide your decisions almost on auto-pilot regarding situations involving/invoking the rules.
 There is simply less to think about when the rules are set and the time comes to use them.

 Keep track of your points in public.
 If you live with a significant other then, this is even more potent.
 Tell your friends and loved ones of the game, if they can see your progress you will be less likely to falter and let “them or yourself” down.
 You also can’t cheat as easily and get the reward if it was unearned.
 This works particularly well if you live under the same roof and allows you to compete against the expectations and critiques of another person as well.
-I often find they are tougher critics as well that help motivate and spur you onwards.
+I often find they are tougher critics as well that help motivates and spur you onwards.
 That way you are not alone in your game and ultimately the battle for self-change.

 If life is a game then set the rules, there should be no excuses if you set obtainable and realistic goals to track against.
 All that is left is how well you play the game.